tiger%20and%20me%20for%20resume%201a

 90%

-The unique drawdown nature of thick evaporite deposition requires a hydrology where there is no surface connection to the ocean.
-This modifies many of the underlying assumptions of seismic stratigraphic interpretation.
+The unique nature of thick evaporite deposits, characterised by a set of drawdown processes, necessitates hydrology without any surface connection to the ocean.
+This requirement alters many of the fundamental assumptions associated with seismic stratigraphic interpretation.

 Fear of large cats